Personal Collections

 Episode 6: King Kong Theory by Virginie Despentes, chosen by Carmen Van Pamel

-We recorded the 6th episode of A Book I Love at the After 8 Books in Paris.
+We recorded the 6th episode of A-B-I-L at After 8 Books in Paris.
 This wonderful bookshop and publisher also runs an intense programme of events.
 On 16 February, we sneaked in before opening hours to hold our incidental conversation about Virginie Despentes’ provocative book, King Kong Theory.

 With: